 Best Rosé: Ruinart Brut Rose

 Adored by French kings and modern-day celebrities, this rosé Champagne by Ruinart is a blend of pinot noir and chardonnay with a fresh, fruity flavor profile.
-Founded in 1729, Ruinart is the first-established house of Champagne and the longest-standing producer of exceptional bubbly.
+Founded in 1729, Ruinart is the oldest established house of Champagne that has exclusively produced exceptional bubbly.